Understand The 7 Layers

 Many people are surprised to learn that there are actually 7 layers of skin!
 I am here to show you the structure and wonders of this amazing organ and how you can properly care for it.
-Your skin is the largest organ in your body and one of the most dynamic.
-It accounts for 15 percent of your body weight and covers 12 to 20 square feet (1.1 to 1.9 square meters).
-A full 70 percent is made up of water.
-Its 7 layers consist of: epidermis (which is composed of 5 sublayers), dermis, and subcutis.
+Your skin is the largest and one of the most important organs in your body that prevents harmful substances from entering, and provides a shield to protect against the environment.

 Epidermis - This outer layer, no thicker than a sheet of paper, both shields you from the world and presents you to it.